cotobadesign/cotoba-agent-oss-docs/source/rst/Security.rst

 Security
 ============================

-There are two levels of security definitions: authentication and authorization.
+There are two levels of security definitions: authentication and authorisation.

 Authentication
 ----------------------------

-Authentication is implemented within the core code brain.
-Ask_question is called for each user inquiry.
+Authentication is implemented within the core code brain. ask_question is called for each user inquiry.
 One of its parameters is 'clientid', which is an ID for each user making utterance.
+It is recommended that you perform the necessary authentication procedures separately.
-It is 'console' in the case of console client, but when accessing by multiple names such as REST access, it is necessary to assign a unique ID.
+In the following example, the 'clientid' is set to 'console' for the console client, but if multiple people are accessing the site, such as by REST, it is necessary to assign a unique ID.

 .. code:: python